 - In a “middle of the night” scenario, what liabilities do you have?
 That is, do you have kids and other household members?
 Is everyone on the same page when it comes to a self-defense plan?
 How long will it take you to secure your whole family in one place and arm yourself?
 Can you drag two toddlers under your arms and your self-defense firearm to a safe location if you need to?

 - What other things do you have in your home self-defense plan?
 Do you have cameras or an alarm system?
 If you do, use them.

-Should you utilize a shotgun for your home self-defense plan and it fits your needs, excellent.
+You should utilize a shotgun for your home self-defense plan, and it fits your needs, excellent.
 But don’t force one into play because you think you don’t need to aim it or that the sound of the action being cycled will scare someone away.

 As for those slugs?
 I did get back with the fellow that sent me a message wanting to know about slugs.
-We looked into the specs on his particular shotgun and consulted the manual.
+We investigated the specs on his shotgun and consulted the manual.
 Like far too many people today, he had gone out in a panic.
-He bought what he could, along with a bulk pile of slugs, unfortunately for many, the realization that the time to buy a firearm has come and came during unprecedented times of frenzied panic buying.
-He’s interested in getting some training and will make the best of what he could get his hands on.
+He bought what he could, along with a bulk pile of slugs, unfortunately for many, the realization that the time to buy a firearm had come and came during unprecedented times of frenzied panic buying.
+He’s interested in getting some training and will make the best of what he can get his hands on.